developerdave94/nx-mvie-install/instructions.md

     a.
 Unplug the Jetson NX Power Cable</br>
     b.
 Connect your PC to the Micro USB Port</br>
     c.
 Hold the REC Button while plugging in the Power Cable</br>
     d.
-Continue to hold the REC Button for 5s and release</br>
+Continue to hold the REC Button for 5s</br>
+    e.
+Release the REC Button</br>
   4.